 Myth: Transition is a one-off event

-Fact: Transition is an ongoing process that needs effective planning and an approach that is participatory, interagency and holistic.
+Fact: Transition is an ongoing process that needs effective planning and an approach that is participatory, holistic and across agencies.

 Myth: Transition is a fixed program.